Agent Management

 try agent.setAgentConfiguration(agentConfiguration: newConfiguration)

 Some configuration fields should not be changed whilst an agent has a wallet open.
 The SDK inline code documentation notes these fields.
-These fields includestorageDirectory and genesisFiles.
+These fields include storageDirectory and genesisFiles.
 To reconfigure these fields on an agent, it is recommended to stop the agent's run loop, and then close the wallet before setting a new config for these values.

-Receiving a Message
+Receiving a DIDComm Message

-With an instantiated SudoDIEdgeAgent, you are ready to begin receiving and processing messages.
+With an instantiated SudoDIEdgeAgent, you are ready to begin receiving and processing DIDComm messages.
 The agent API receiveMessage can be used to receive supported Aries RFC DIDComm messages.
 Typically, the messages passed into receiveMessage are encrypted (Aries RFC 0019) and come from some communication channel with a peer (e.g. via a Relay or Mediator source).
 However, some non-encrypted messages are supported as well, most notably Connection invitations received through some other channel (e.g. out of band channels).

 let agent: SudoDIEdgeAgent